Sonic the Comic: Non-Sonic comic strips

 Of these, "Pirate STC" and the "Megadroid" strips was the only ones not to be based on an existing video game; "Pirate STC" was based on a series of adverts for the Sega Mega Drive and Mega-CD, while the "Megadroid" strips were based on the host robot of Sonic the Comic.

 Decap Attack

-Decap Attack was an adaptation of a Genesis/Mega Drive game.
-The strip outlasted all the other non-Sonic strips, seemingly becoming Nigel Kitching's pet project.
-Richard Piers Rayner co-wrote some episodes and Mike McMahon drew several.
+Decap Attack was an adaptation of the Genesis/Mega Drive game of the same name.
+The strip was mostly written and drawn by Nigel Kitching, although Richard Piers Rayner co-wrote some episodes and Mike McMahon drew several.
+The series outlasted every other non-Sonic strip, getting new stories until issue 132.

 The strip contained a very absurdist and manic sense of black humour, dealing with the daily life of Chuck, Head (the talking skull who, to Head's annoyance, gets thrown at enemies), the evil-minded Igor (who is constantly trying to kill Chuck) and the stereotypical mad scientist Professor Frank N. Stein, who is actually putting on his German accent and really comes from Cardiff.
 The game's adversary Max D. Cap only appeared twice, along with his accountant sidekick Rupert, who is constantly encouraging Max to be more stereotypically evil in his mannerisms.
-In the first story, he was chased away by the horror of Stein's newest creation, a creature cloned with half a brain ("...a Blockbusters contestant!"); in the second, he was in charge of the train to Hell ("now boarding for Hell, Damnation and Milton Keynes") that transported new damned souls.